putrequest/embedded-cocotb_1/README.md

 **Task:**

 Modify [sample.sv](sample/sample.sv) and [test_sample.py](sample/test_sample.py) to insert there a simple trojan that would trigger under a timer set to 2500 us.
+After that time, keep it for 100 us and disable it.
 Note that clock period is set to 10 us.
 Add tests in your test bench to check if it works as intended.

 **IMPORTANT:**